DataCrawl-AI/datacrawl/README.md

 ## Features

-- Crawl web pages and extract links starting from a root URL and extract all the links found on each page
+- Crawl web pages and extract links starting from a root URL recursively
 - Handle relative and absolute URLs
-- Save the results of your crawl in a structured JSON format for easy analysis and processing
 - Designed with simplicity in mind, making it easy to use and extend for various web crawling tasks
+- Set concurrent workers and custom delay

 ## Installation